ankitshah59/SOLTI_HOME/README.md

 ## Getting Started

-The app was built from MIT web based app development framework called [Kodular.io](https://www.kodular.io/).
+The app was built from MIT web based android app development framework called [Kodular.io](https://www.kodular.io/).
 Its a drag and drop online app development framework.
-So in order to compile the **.aia** file create an account by clicking on Create Apps on [Kodular.io](https://www.kodular.io/).
+There are two ways to install the app: Either just download **HoMart.apk** directly and follow *Installation and Deployment* instructions below or follow the steps below how to parse the **.aia** file.
+In order to compile the **.aia** file create an account by clicking on Create Apps on [Kodular.io](https://www.kodular.io/).

 ### Importing .aia file to Kodular Server